Parrottrek Journal 2007

 of the cold weather for a brief time.
 They even helped us tear down the Monster hospitality tent this evening.
 With the extra help we were done in record time

-if you remember we visited earlier this year.
-Included in their pictures are a few shots of The Sylvania 300, which is the NASCAR race at their local track where
+which if you remember we visited earlier this year along with some photos of the NASCAR race at the track where Gary manages the concessions.

 Gary and Kathy help us tear down